 \subsection{Key Life cycle Management}

-The atomic management of the keys themselves can result in errors, independent of transitions of other keys.
-Using the key life cycle management classification technique described in Section~\ref{sec:methodology}, we broadly examine the rates at which individual {\tt DNSKEY}s followed proper key management life cycles, or had errors (\ie whether they existed in the \emph{valid} state, or any other), see \autoref{fig:yearly-err-perc}.
-Key life cycle management errors were clearly highest during the early years of DNSSEC's global rollout.
+The atomic management of the keys can end in errors, independent of transitions of other keys.
+Using the key life cycle management classification described in Section~\ref{sec:methodology}, we broadly examine the rates at which individual {\tt DNSKEY}s follow proper key management life cycles.
+Our results are summarized in \autoref{fig:yearly-err-perc}.
+Key life cycle management errors were clearly highest during the early years of the DNSSEC global rollout.
 At that time, the tools that supported DNSSEC were in their nascent stages of maturity, which is very likely the core reason for larger rates of key life cycle management errors.
 This figure also illustrates that the error rates for keys were highest in 2008, just as the discovery rate of new DNSSEC zones surged and more than doubled the size of the global deployment in just a few months.
-This all correlated in time with publicity to remediate the newly announced Kaminsky vulnerability by deploying DNSSEC, which could have also correlated with inexperienced operators making operational errors in a rush to secure their deployments.
+This all correlated in time with publicity to remediate the newly announced Kaminsky vulnerability~\cite{cert2008vulnerability} by deploying DNSSEC, which could have also correlated with inexperienced operators making operational errors in a rush to secure their deployments.